-- If you know in advance that you will be unable to attend a lab session try to arrange a 'swap' with another student - if you do this, inform the Lab Organiser.
-If you cannot arrange a 'swap' please contact the Lab Organiser who may be able to arrange an alternate session. - Be prompt: if you miss the safety video at the start of the session you will be sent away and will have to try to arrange another session, if this is possible.
+- If you know in advance that you will be unable to attend a lab session try to arrange a 'swap' with another student - if you do this, inform Cleveland Williams.
+If you cannot arrange a 'swap' please contact the course work organiser who may be able to arrange an alternate session. - Be prompt: if you miss the safety video at the start of the session you will be sent away and will have to try to arrange another session, if this is possible.